CaptainCodeman/firestore-converter/README.md

 ## Usage

-The code examples show [SvelteKit](https://kit.svelte.dev/) features to reference environment variables, but the approach should be usable wit other web frameworks too.
+The code examples show [SvelteKit](https://kit.svelte.dev/) features to reference environment variables, but the approach should be usable with other web frameworks too.
 It also has a useful naming convention where anything ending in `.server` is automatically blocked from being accidentally referenced by, and bundled into, client-side code.
 We've used the same convention in our module naming to benefit from it.

 ### Installation